senaev/structured-object/README.md

 ```

 It's posiible to pass an object with some identical properties.
 All of them will be replaced.
-If value is not assigned, it will remain unchanged in serialized object.
+If value is not assigned, it remains unchanged in serialized object.

 ```javascript
 struct.serialize({